- EVENTS & RESOURCES

 Do you and your loved ones have an advance healthcare directive as well as the other documents necessary for managing legal and financial issues (e.g., Power of Attorney) should sudden illness, disability, or even death occur?

 It is not uncommon, especially among the young, to underestimate the necessity of preparing for the time when we are no longer able to act on our own behalf.
-The first blog in this series stresses the importance of planning ahead, not waiting for a crisis to force vital decisions.
-As we have seen with the current global pandemic, the sudden rise of an emergency can take away options, resources, and even the freedom to travel places where we need to conduct business.
-I am hoping that the blessing in disguise in these terrible times is a wake-up call for us all.
+But the sudden rise of an emergency can take away options and resources, leaving the decision maker in a state of uncertainty and panic.

 Life is uncertain.
 However, we can all reduce that uncertainty by putting our desires in writing while we still have the mental capacity to let our spouses, family, and friends know what our wishes are, including a specification for who will have the legal means to carry out those wishes.